 Language & Learning German

-One of my biggest questions, and worries, before moving to Hamburg was whether I needed to be able to speak German in order to survive.
-Whether it would severely affect how much I enjoyed my life, how well I settled in and made friends, and of course, finding a job.
+One of my biggest worries was whether I needed to be able to speak German to survive in Hamburg.
+Would it affect how well I settled in, made friends and found a job?
 Having now been through the process, I can say that you don’t NEED to speak German in order to live in Hamburg.
 However, it will definitely help A LOT with getting to grips with the system, and the people.

-It is probably one of the most German-speaking cities I have visited in the country, but there is also a large community of expats from all over the world here and it is a very international city.
-When it comes to paperwork and understanding the tax/banking/healthcare system, you will either need to learn German, or will need someone who speaks the language to help you make sense of the endless forms.
-There are lots of great language schools, tutors and courses available to help you learn German – I will go into more details about these in a future post.
-In the meantime, why not check out my post on what it’s really like to move to a country without speaking the language?
+It is probably one of the most German-speaking cities I have visited in the country.
+But there is also a large community of expats from all over the world and it is a very international city.
+For paperwork, tax, banking and the healthcare system, you will need to learn German or have a translator.
+There are lots of language schools, tutors and courses available to help you learn German.
+Why not check out my post on what it’s really like to move to a country without speaking the language?

 Understanding your pay slip

-The main things you need to know when it comes to tax in Germany, is that the system is very complicated but it works.
-Everything is done on paper and you will be expected to keep all your pay slips and every bit of paperwork just in case you later want to claim a pension or get investigated.
-German taxes are high and you will see a big dent in your pay, be sure to ask a company what your gross and net pay will be before you accept a job.
-You may think a wage is okay but later be shocked to see how much you are left with after tax.
+When it comes to tax in Germany, is that the system is very complicated but it works.
+Everything is on paper and you must keep all your pay slips/paperwork to claim a pension.
+German taxes are high and you will see a big dent in your pay.
+Be sure to ask a company what your gross and net pay will be before you accept a job.
+You may think a wage is okay ,but later be shocked to see how much you are left with after tax.